The Drugs WheelExpand Menu

 About the Drugs Wheel

 The Drugs Wheel was developed in tandem with UK Drugwatch, an informal association of charities, organisations and individuals who share an interest in establishing a robust early warning system in the UK for all types of drugs.
 Guy Jones (technical lead at Reagent Tests UK, and Senior chemist at The Loop) provides ongoing expertise, and microscopic knowledge of drug compounds and UK drug laws.
-It is now included in a peer-reviewed paper published by Drugs: Education, Prevention and Policy.

 By 2012 there was an increasing number of new psychoactive substances on the market that didn't fit within previous methods of drug classification.
 Many substance awareness training sessions made use of an 'Other' category to include drugs such as synthetic cannabinoids, empathogenic drugs such as 5-APB and dissociatives such as MXE.
 However this 'Other' category quickly became filled with these new drugs; it was time for a more complete model to adjust to this changing landscape.